-Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate
+Foreign currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.

 The Company operates internationally and is exposed to foreign exchange risks arising from various currency exposures primarily with respect to US dollars.
 A significant number of customers are therefore invoiced in US dollars.
 While protecting the Company against any fall in the parity of the Mauritian Rupee, it exposes it to a fall in revenue should the Rupee appreciate against the US dollar.